WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 ### Tips

 1. Explore the SportRadar API using the Postman collection provided in the Documentation.
-2. Try to make it for a single sport first, you may then try having multiple sports.
+2. Try to make it for a single sport first; you may then try having multiple sports.
-3. Focus should be on building a good User Interface.
+3. The focus should be on building a good User Interface.
 Try to have charts, tables, logos, etc.